lightsparkdev/uma-demo-vasp-python/README.md

 ## Running with Docker

 You can also run this server with Docker (and Docker Compose).
-First we need to build the image.
-From the root directory of this repo, run:

 First we need to set up the config variables.
 You can do this by creating a file called `local.env` in the root directory of this repo.
 You can `cp local.env.example local.env` as a starting point.
 This file should contain the following: